NjivaAndriamanga/resmobilys/README.md

 ## 🚀 **Usage**

-### 1️⃣ Run ResMobilYs on the test dataset (recommended first)
+### 1️⃣ Run ResMobilYs on the test dataset

 For your **first execution**, we strongly recommend running ResMobilYs on the provided **test dataset**.
 This allows you to verify that the pipeline is correctly installed and ensures that all required databases, tools, and environments are downloaded automatically.

-⚠️ The initial setup may take several minutes depending on your internet connection.
+⚠️ The test run takes approximately 1 hour on a machine with 20 CPUs and 32 GB of RAM, with the most demanding processes using up to 8 CPUs and 16 GB of memory.

 ```bash
 # First run with test dataset